cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 When we provide `40` as we did the first time, our wrong index is far beyond the size of the `player_numbers_` vector and, when we write beyond its bounds we enter the Undefined Behavior land.

-What happens next is unpredictable.
-If we are lucky and the address into which we write does not belong to our program, the program will crash.
+What happens next is **unpredictable**.
+If we are *lucky* and the address into which we write does **not** belong to our program, the program will crash.

-If we are not lucky however, we will rewrite *some* memory that belongs to our program, potentially corrupting any object that actually owns that memory.
-In this particular example, I picked the values in such a way, that the "fake index" just happens to be equal to a difference in pointers to the data of the `player_numbers_` and `ref_numbers_` vectors.
-Which then results in us writing directly into the first element of the `ref_numbers_` vector, resulting in an update to reference numbers.
+If we are *not* lucky however, we will rewrite *some* memory that belongs to our program, potentially corrupting any object that actually owns that memory.
+In this particular example, I picked the values in such a way, that the "fake index" just happens to be equal to a difference in pointers `player_numbers_.data()` and `ref_numbers_.data()`.
+Which then results in us writing directly into the first element of the `ref_numbers_` vector, resulting in an unexpected update to reference numbers.

-But I want to stress again, that most likely if you run the same program on your machine - you will get a different behavior altogether!
+But I want to stress again that if we run the same program on another machine - we will most likely get a *different behavior* altogether!

 Even the order of `ref_numbers_` and `player_numbers_` in memory is not guaranteed, note how on my machine they do not even follow the order of declaration!

 What *doesn't* change is that once the `ChangePlayerNumberIfPossible` method is called with a wrong `change_entry` in our example, all bets are off - **we do not have any guarantees on the consistency of the state of our program anymore**